tidev/titanium-docs/docs/api/titanium/ui/emaildialog.md

   <tr><th>Android</th><th>iOS</th><th>Windows Phone</th></tr>
 </table>

-The Email Dialog is created with the [createEmailDialog](Titanium.UI.createEmailDialog) method.
+The Email Dialog is created with the <Titanium.UI.createEmailDialog> method.
 The user needs to register an e-mail account on the device in order to open the dialog.
 The dialog will not open when there is not a registered e-mail account.